Davcik/DesktopSearchApp/README.md

 **Introduction**

-DesktopSearchApp is a Windows desktop application developed to index and search local documents quickly, reliably, and transparently.
+**DesktopSearchApp** is a Windows desktop application developed to index and search local documents quickly, reliably, and transparently.
 The application is intended for users who work with large collections of heterogeneous files, including Word documents, PDF files, images, spreadsheets, plain text files, source code, and research-oriented formats.

-The application addresses a practical problem frequently encountered in academic, professional, and analytical work: valuable information is often distributed across many folders, formats, and projects, making retrieval slow and inefficient.
-DesktopSearchApp was designed to offer a local-first search solution that allows users to build a searchable index of their files without relying on external cloud services.
+The application addresses a practical problem frequently encountered in academic, professional, and analytical work: valuable information is often distributed across many folders, formats, and projects, making retrieval slow and inefficient. **DesktopSearchApp** was designed to offer a local-first search solution that allows users to build a searchable index of their files without relying on external cloud services.
+Unfortunately, the standard Windows Search engine is limited in scope and depth, and often fails to identify existing documents.

 The project also serves a broader technical purpose.
 It demonstrates how file crawling, document extraction, optical character recognition, full-text indexing, diagnostics logging, and incremental file monitoring can be integrated into a desktop application using modern C# and WPF design patterns.

-Motivation and Rationale
+**Motivation and Rationale**

 The primary motivation behind DesktopSearchApp was the need for a practical and extensible desktop search tool capable of handling mixed-format document collections.
 Existing tools often focus on narrow document categories, provide limited transparency about extraction quality, or rely on system-level indexing approaches that are difficult to inspect or control.

 A second reason for developing the application was the specific need to support research and knowledge-intensive workflows.
-In many academic and professional environments, users work with scanned articles, statistical files, notebooks, code scripts, and supporting documentation at the same time.
-DesktopSearchApp was therefore designed to accommodate a broader file ecosystem than a standard office-document search application.
+In many academic and professional environments, users work with scanned articles, statistical files, notebooks, code scripts, and supporting documentation simultaneously. **DesktopSearchApp** was therefore designed to accommodate a broader file ecosystem than a standard office-document search application.

-A third motivation was software engineering oriented.
+A third motivation was software engineering-oriented.
 The project provides a concrete example of modular desktop application design in which indexing, extraction, search, diagnostics, and monitoring are isolated into distinct services.
 This makes the application not only useful in practice but also valuable as a demonstrative or portfolio project.

 **Project Objectives**